 Jordan’s second retirement announcement, in January 1999, came after bitter tension between General Manager Jerry Krause and Coach Jackson resulted in Jackson’s leaving Chicago.
 Though he had earlier stated publicly that he would not play for any coach besides Jackson, Jordan explained his decision to retire by saying he had lost the drive and desire that was necessary to continue playing at such a high level, and that he wanted to spend more time with his family.
 When asked if there was a chance he would come back, Jordan said he was “99.9 percent” sure he would not.

 In January 2000, Jordan became part-owner and president of basketball operations of the Washington Wizards, a struggling NBA franchise.
 After the Wizards won only 19 games in Jordan’s first full season in this position, he decided to rebuild the team, hiring the former Bulls coach Doug Collins.
 Most surprisingly, the 38-year-old Jordan got himself into playing shape and came out of retirement yet again in September 2001 as a free agent with the Wizards.
 Though he scored his 30,000th career point on January 4, 2002, against his former team, the Bulls, Jordan was never able to lead the Wizards into playoff competition.
-He retired for the third and final time on April 16, 2003, and is widely considered to have been the greatest player in the history of the sport.
+He retired for the third and final time on April 16, 2003.
+Jordan's time on the Bulls was the subject of a docuseries The Last Dance on ESPN in 2020.